oeyoews/talks/packages/2024-08-23-kubecon-hk/slides.md

 </div>

 <!--
-This is the "visualization" fundamental building block of every machine learning models. (or Hinton diagram if you like).
-With that, the concept of training, serving is just splitting data into different slices and blocks (which we call batches), what to do? [click] we will then feed them into the [click] CPU or GPU hardware devices to do the computation as well as inference.
+This is the "visualization" of fundamental building block of every models. (or Hinton diagram if you like).

+With that, the concept of training, serving is just doing the work to split data into different slices and blocks (which we call batches), what to do? [click] we will then feed them into the [click] CPU or GPU hardware devices to do the computation as well as inference.

-That's it, as simple as that.
+That's it, as simple as you may imagined.
 -->

 ---